zeevfischer/robots_2/README.md

 ## How To Run
 **Noat**: Basic understanding of running code is required.
 There are special downloads needed; creat output and data files, keep in mind that some workspaces may differ from others.**
 **Noat**: in final.py video_path is for a specific video wich we used, change the path to fit your video if needed.
+**Note**: if you are having problems with cv2 use "pip install opencv-contrib-python"
 1. for this project we used PyCharm you are encouraged to do the same.
 2. Open a workspace that can run Python code.
 3. Download the repository and insert the final.py file and the data , output directorys into your Python workspace.